liubingqi7/mase/docs/md/practical1.md

 Here we could see that the precision and type of the weights, bias and data_in changed from float32 to integer.

-####5.
-Perform the same quantisation flow to the bigger JSC network that you have trained in lab1.
+#### 5. you have trained in lab1.
 You must be aware that now the `pass_args` for your custom network might be different if you have used more than the `Linear layer` in your network.

 The bigger JSC network include 2 linear layer and a `conv1d` layer.
 The `pass_args` for this network should be: